 Assistant Professor of Biochemistry

-We want to understand how primary cilia on stem and progenitor cells regulate differentiation, including which physiological signals they sense, how these get communicated to the transcriptional machinery of the cell, how subcellular localization to the primary cilium regulates and enables signaling, and how dysfunctional ciliary signaling contributes to pathogenesis.
+We discovered that fat stem cells (like most stem cells) have an antenna-like cellular protrusion called a primary cilium.
+Cilia are ancient, highly conserved cellular organelles; mutations that compromise the structure and function of the primary cilium cause broad, multisystemic human genetic disorders called ciliopathies.
+Noted clinical characteristics of ciliopathies include morbid obesity and type 2 diabetes.
+Strikingly, loss of cilia on fat stem cells prevents their differentiation and the proper expansion of white adipose tissue.
+We want to identify what receptors localize to the primary cilium of fat stem cells, what physiological signals they sense, and how they regulate the activation and differentiation of fat stem cells.
 By focusing on signaling pathways that are mediated by the primary cilium, we can (a) leverage advances in human genetics associated with ciliopathies to drive new hypotheses, (b) exploit the specific localization of ciliary receptors to mechanistically interrogate these signaling pathways, and (c) begin to understand how the primary cilium integrates signals for binary cell fate decisions.

 References (Selected Publications)